thorstenMueller/Thorsten-Voice/README.md

 # Public talks
 I really like to talk about the importance of an opensource voice technology future.
 If you would like me to be a speaker on a conference or event i'd happy to be contacted using the Thorsten-Voice [website contact form](https://www.thorsten-voice.de/en/contact/).
+See some of my speaker references on [Thorsten-Voice website](https://www.thorsten-voice.de/en/speaker-public-talks/).

 # "Thorsten-Voice" Youtube channel
 In summer 2021 i've started to share my lessons learned and experiences on open voice tech, in special **TTS** on my little [Youtube channel](https://www.youtube.com/c/ThorstenMueller).
 If you check out and like my videos i'd happy to welcome you as subscriber and member of my little Youtube community.